 When 'Never Again' happened again

-Today is the 12th anniversary of the beginning of the Rwandan genocide during which at least 800,000 people were murdered.
+Today is the 15th anniversary of the beginning of the Rwandan genocide during which at least 800,000 people were murdered.
 It was one of the world's worst atrocities of the century and certainly the worst to be covered during the age of cable news television.
-It occured a year, almost to the week, after politicians and dignitaries in Washington solemnly promised 'Never again' while inaugurating the Holocaust Memorial Museum.
+It occurred a year, almost to the week, after politicians and dignitaries in Washington solemnly promised 'Never again' while inaugurating the Holocaust Memorial Museum.

 In 2004, I wrote a long series of essays on the occasion of the 10th anniversary which gave a lot of information and background about the genocide.